edgedb/edgedb-net/docs/customtypes.rst

       Age: int
     }

-``EdgeDBProperty`` takes in a positional argument for setting a name.
-This will result in the above type mapping the object with lowercase ``name`` and ``age`` properties.

 .. _edgedb-dotnet-naming-strategy:

 Using a naming strategy
 -----------------------

-The ``EdgeDBClientConfig.SchemaNamingStrategy`` property is used to define the naming strategy within schema.
-Changing this will implicitly convert all property names to the new naming strategy:
+Naming strategies can be forced in EdgeDB.Net by using the ``EdgeDBClientConfig.SchemaNamingStrategy`` property.
+Changing its value will result in all property names being implicitly converted to what is chosen:

+Each property in a custom type will automatically have their property names converted to the set to the naming strategy you pick, with ``snake_case`` in this example.

 .. tabs::